ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 ![Dynamo Node Ring 4](./img/L19%20Ring%204.png)

 So, effectively, we have taken `M1`'s hash function range and split it in half.
 The range of keys with hash values between `48` and `08` would previously all have landed on `M1`, but now `M5` has arrived at location `60` and taken over the lower part of the range from `48` to `60`.
-Therefore, the only keys that need to be moved are the keys currently stored in `M1` whose hash function values fall in the range `48` to `60` that now belongs to the new node `M5`.
+Therefore, the only keys that need to move are the keys currently stored in `M1` whose hash function values now belong to the new node `M5` (I.E. they fall in the range `48` to `60`).

 Since none of the other nodes are affected, nothing else needs to change.
 In fact, these other nodes do not even need to know that a new node at some other, distant part of the ring has been added.